peterschwarz/clj-firmata/README.md

 ### Exceptions and Error handling

-Any exceptions that occur while reading or writing to the board will be passed forwarded along the event channel.
+Any exceptions that occur while reading or writing to the board will be forwarded along the event channel.

 ### Close the connection to a Board